Willtl/autoencoder-mnist/README.md

 # autoencoder-mnist

-Simple GPU autoencoder for the MNIST dataset.
+Simple autoencoder for the MNIST dataset.